 In addition to the big brand products there are also plenty of small businesses making soaps and shampoos on Etsy – just beware the difference between the soap type shampoo, which requires a transition period and vinegar rinse, and a cleansing bar which is basically just bottle shampoo without the water.
 I found a Sweet Berry one that smells amazing, lathers well and left my hair happy, but I keep not using it – I honestly think I am ignoring it so I won’t love it too much in case the seller stops making them.

 Nuddy – Once you start googling solid shampoo bars, others pop up in adverts and sponsored results, which is how I came across Nuddy.
 I know, awful name, but they make up for it by giving their shampoos (and soaps) exceedingly elaborate and whimsical names like Practice What You Peach, an acai berry and obviously peach smelling volumising bar, and Time For A Fresh Start, which is a lime and grapefruit shine enhancing shampoo.
 I was convinced by the reviews and got those two on an offer, normal price £8.95 for 100g.
 The bars are round, twice the size/weight of Lush, Grüum and the others, and they both smell amazing!
 Just what I want to pick me up after a dusty walk – the only problem (for me) was that they didn’t seem to lather very well, at least not easily or enough to get through my hair in one go.
 Stroking the bar along the hair, like a Lush bar, didn’t work, but rubbing it in my hands and applying the foam like normal shampoo worked better, in fact the wash-twice works wonders as the second go needs very little product to get lots of lather.
 As they are bigger, it would need a different tin, or in my case, I could just keep it in my brilliant soap bag!
-That lather palaver was the only drawback but I’m working on that.